Public Policy MSc

 Variously, you’ll be exploring the sociocultural, economic, and political contexts of policymaking and its processes; the fundamentals of research, analysis, and writing; and the art of negotiation and stakeholder engagement.
 You’ll consider how we can act locally and think globally to help tackle crises in international security, the climate, and the cost of living.
 You’ll explore local, social, and foreign policy; you’ll partner with civic services and hear from prestigious guest speakers.
 We encourage specialisation, and you’ll consolidate the core modules with your own choice of elective.
 Public policy is a multidisciplinary field, and these optional modules draw from expertise across NTU’s School of Social Sciences.

 The course culminates in a 60-credit research project.
 You’ll be working with your peers in a small team to help resolve the real-world policy dilemma of a public, private, non-profit, civic, or academic organisation.
 Cultivated through our Policy Lab — one of this course’s unique features — we’ll work hard to ensure the project reflects your own interests and ambitions.
-The scope is huge: your project could be focussed on the East Midlands or East Africa, dealing with an issue that’s distinct and specialised, or one that cuts across multiple areas.
+The scope is huge: your project could be focused on the East Midlands or East Africa, dealing with an issue that’s distinct and specialised, or one that cuts across multiple areas.
 What these projects all share, however, is the natural ability to consolidate your theoretical and research skills, and to refine your so-called ‘soft’ skills — both vital ingredients for any aspiring policy professional.

 Core modules